precice/precice.github.io/pages/docs/configuration/configuration-mapping.md

 ![Mapping configuration](images/docs/configuration/doc-mapping.png)

-Mappings can be defined in two `directions`, either `read` or `write`:
+The `provide` mesh and `receive` mesh are then assigned to the `from` and `to` slot in the mapping configuration to indicate the source mesh, on which data is written, and the target mesh, on which data is read.
+In addition to source and target mesh, each mapping defines a `direction`, which can either be `read` or `write`:

 * `read` mappings are executed _before_ you can read data from the mesh.
 In the example above, `Temperature` is received on `MyMesh2`, then it is mapped from `MyMesh2` to `MyMesh1` and, finally, read from `MyMesh1`.
 * `write` mappings are executed _after_ you have written data.

-Furthermore, mappings come int two types of `constraint`: `consistent` and `conservative`:
+The `direction` indicates, how the defined meshes are used from the participant perspective: for a `read` mapping, the participant reads data from the `provide` mesh (`MyMesh1`), for a `write` mapping, the participant writes data to the `provide` mesh.
+Therefore, the `direction` is related to the `exchange` tag of the `coupling-scheme`, as the remote mesh defined by the 'other' participant (e.g. `MyMesh2`) needs to be the mesh used in `<exchange mesh="MyMesh2" ...`.
+In principle, each `read` mapping can be transformed into a `write` mapping (ignoring the [restrictions for parallel participants for now](configuration-mapping.html#restrictions-for-parallel-participants)) by shifting the mapping tag on the 'other' involved participant (e.g. `MySolver2`).
+Depending on the configuration, data mapping might be computationally demanding.
+In preCICE the mapping is executed on the participant, where the mapping tag is defined in the configuration file.

+Each mapping defines a `constraint`, which defines how the data is mapped between the meshes:

-* `conservative` mapping: Mapping between different meshes (example, from a fine to a coarse grid), the value at a coarse node is computed as an aggregation of the corresponding fine nodes, such that the total coupling value (in our example `Forces`) on the coarse and fine mesh is the same.
-This is required for quantities that are absolute (extensive quantities, such as force, mass, etc.).
-An example for a nearest-neighbor mapping could look like this:
+* `conservative` constraint: `conservative` mappings ensure that the global sum of data at the input and output mesh are the same.
+As an example, one could consider a nearest-neighbor mapping from a fine to a coarse grid: the value at a coarse node is computed as an aggregation of the corresponding fine nodes, such that the total coupling value (in our example `Forces`) on the coarse and fine mesh is the same.
+This is required for quantities that are physically conservative (extensive quantities, such as force, mass, etc.).
+Visually, the conservative nearest-neighbor example would like like the following:

 ```text
      f=2    f=1    f=2    f=1    f=1